yashchap/Windows-Folder-Unlock-Using-Face-Recognition/README.md

 6) Now lock all your important file with your unique face identity.

 Requirements:
-1) Any windows Os
-2) Python 3+
+1) Python 3+
-3) OpenCv - for Face detection and Face recognition.
+2) OpenCv - for Face detection and Face recognition.